ONLINE PERINATAL YOGA TEACHER TRAINING

 COVID-19 UPDATE: Together, but apart.
 Teacher Training is still running in a virtual format.
 Under the Yoga Alliance 'Online Learning Temporary Provision' this training meets all requirements for the 85hr Prenatal Yoga Teacher Training.

-This immersive and uniquely comprehensive 85-hour training is led by physician and specialist perinatal yoga teacher Dr. Claire Sandberg.
+This immersive and uniquely comprehensive training is led by physician and specialist perinatal yoga teacher Dr. Claire Sandberg.
 Expect to come away with the tools and understanding to confidently support expectant people through pregnancy and postpartum.
-Our wonderful guest faculty share their expertise and wisdom with you adding further depth and breadth to your learning experience.
+Our wonderful guest faculty share their expertise and wisdom with you, adding further depth and breadth to your learning experience.
 This program is rooted in modern science but honors the ancient wisdom of yoga philosophy and and its practices.
 It is ideally suited to the teacher who wants a deep understanding of the lived experiences of their perinatal clients, and the anatomy, physiology and psychology that inform a transformative and supportive perinatal practice.
 Graduates of this program are equipped to guide prenatal and postnatal yoga practices that are designed specifically for pregnancy and postpartum - and not simply an adaptation of a 'regular' asana practice.

 What to Expect